Loaded Tandoori Chicken Nachos

 - 8 ounces (2 cups) shredded pepper jack or Monterrey jack cheese

-- Top the tortilla chips with desired amount of diced chicken, add your favorite toppings and drizzle with the tamarind chutney and cheese sauce.
+- Assemble: Top the tortilla chips with the desired amount of diced chicken, add your favorite toppings, and drizzle with the tamarind chutney and cheese sauce.
 Serve immediately.

 IS THIS A GOOD CHOICE FOR YOU?